 It’s going to be a good night

 Going to a new dance class can be an intimidating event whether you’ve danced before or not: Will I be good enough?
 What should I wear?
 Will my shoes be suitable?
-Will anyone even want to dance with me?
+What if no one wants to dance with me?
 For many people, starting something new like dancing is exciting and refreshing so any concerns they have are minor and don’t hold them back.
 For others, just the idea of being in a room full of people is scary.
 Social dancing is an important outlet for people to make friends and be, well, social.
 This could be a huge step for someone who is otherwise disconnected from the community they live in.
 It’s very important that organisations like Swing Dance MK are open, friendly and inclusive.

-So, like I said, we’re ready for anything
+So, as I said, we’re ready for anything

 Sandy is on the stage now with her radio mic (very Zumba) introducing herself and a little about Swing Dance and its history and how tonight will work.

 First up is the Lindy Hop and the dancers are learning a move called the Flip Flop.
 Lindy Hop is a partner dance which means the dancers are in couples with a Lead and a Follow.
-Typically this is a man and a woman but not always.
+Typically, this is a man and a woman but anyone can be the Lead and anyone can be the Follow (the Lead’s role is to decide the moves and then communicate that to their Follow).
 We have a good balance of Leads and Follows in tonight, which is great.
-The couples make three columns that stretch the length of the room from the stage at the front, where Sandy is demonstrating with Sarah as the Follow, all the way to the mirrors at the back where I am stood.
+The couples make three columns that stretch the length of the room from the stage at the front, where Sandy is demonstrating with Sarah as her Follow, all the way to the mirrors at the back where I am stood.

 Basic pulse, then a couple of jockeys followed by two flip-flops.